Skip to content

 Rolling Contact Fatigue

-Rolling contact fatigue (RCF) develops on rail surfaces due to repeated high contact stresses as rolling stock passes over the tracks.
+Rolling contact fatigue (head checks, gauge corner cracks, shelling, squats) develops on rail surfaces due to repeated high contact stresses as rolling stock passes over the tracks.
 Over time, these micro‑cracks can evolve into more serious defects such as spalling or shelling and increase the potential for derailment.
-Frequent monitoring of rails for RCF can help spot defects early allowing for removal through shallow grinding as opposed to replacement.
+Frequent monitoring of rails for RCF can help spot defects early allowing for their removal through shallow grinding which minimizes maintenance costs and extends rail life.

 Learn more…